 - Dress down day: for a specific donation, an individual has the company “ok” to dress down for a specified day.

 - Send an office-wide alert: ask your manager if you can alert employees by sending a company-wide email or distributing a letter in everyone’s mailbox.

 - Guess the number of beads in the jar: for a minimal donation, people can submit a count for the number of beads in a jar.
 Half of the money raised goes to the winner who’s the closest and the other half goes to the participant.

 - Restaurants/local merchants: ask local business owners to donate a certain % of their profits for during one business day.

+Your fundraising coach is also an excellent resource to brainstorm ideas and or answer questions.
+We are here to ensure your success!
 Be proud of your achievements.
 The dollars you raise will make a significant impact to end Alzheimer’s disease!

 “The teamwork, coaching and social camaraderie of Team End ALZ is inspiring.
 Fellow runners and experienced coaching will prepare the novice and most advanced runner alike to train and succeed at any distance in an effort to raise awareness for the Alzheimer’s Association.”

 -Brent Forester MD, longtime Team End ALZ athlete